fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-03-10-detailed-image-descriptions.md

 If you find a social media platform that doesn’t provide the option to add image descriptions to images, you can describe the image in the message itself as workaround.
 Please, report this as a bug to the developers.
 I find that accessibility is not a feature that can be added at a later time in the product development.
 If a feature is not accessible, it’s a bug that needs to be fixed as soon as possible.

-Okay, okay, enough lecturing.
 As you might or might not know, I love sketchnoting.
 It’s a brilliant technique for me to summarize content in a fun way, that makes it easy to stay engaged during a talk and also to make it convenient to look something up at a later time.

 ## My Inner Struggle